-This section explains a bit on how to use basic operators in Python.
+This section explains how to use basic operators in Python.

 Just as any other programming languages, the addition, subtraction, multiplication, and division operators can be used with numbers.